 With regard to the Covid-19 pandemic, the Group has prepared procedures to ensure the health and safety of its employees and collaborators in the workplace.
 These procedures have been brought to the attention of all employees, collaborators and external visitors, aimed at dealing with the emergency, and containing all the measures and precautions adopted for this purpose.
-Among prevention and protection measures provided for in the procedures, in particular there is the use of smart working, which is strongly recommended by the Group.
+Among prevention and protection measures provided for in the procedures, in particular there is the use of remote working, which is strongly recommended by the Group, in correspondence with the pandemic peaks.